Float Fishing In Wisconsin: Big Brown Trout, Steelhead, Salmon

 Float fishing is an effective method on all types of streams, from fast to slow and deep to shallower rivers.

-I say that if the water depth ranges between 3 feet and 13 feet, it is ideal for float fishing.
+I say that if the water depth ranges between three feet and 13 feet, it is ideal for float fishing.

-When preparing for float fishing Wisconsin streams, one of the most crucial things you will need is the right kind of reel.
-There are three main types you can select from for the float fishing method: centerpin reels, spinning reels, and open-face baitcasting reels.
+When preparing for float fishing Wisconsin streams, one of the most crucial things is using the right kind of reel.
+There are three types used for float fishing: Centerpin reels, Spinning reels, and open-face Baitcasting reels.

-Centerpin Reels: The Prime Choice for Float Fishing in Wisconsin
+Centerpin Reels: The Prime Choice for Wisconsin Rivers

 The angler manages the amount of line coming out by applying slight pressure on the reel if it begins to spin too quickly.

 Using a Centerpin reel makes lengthy, accurate drifts far easier than other reels without mending or feeding the line out.
-This greatly enhances your ability to keep your bait in the strike zone for a more extended period and improves your success.
+This greatly enhances my ability to keep the bait in the strike zone for a more extended period resulting in a LOT MORE FISH.

 Based on approximately 30 years of experience using Centerpin reels and comparing them to spinning reels and even baitcasting reels, I can without question say that the Centerpin reel is the best reel for float fishing Wisconsin rivers and streams.